• Skip to primary navigation

 Mapillai Samba Rice

-Mapillai Samba is a native variety of rice that is from the Tamil Nadu regions of Southern India.
+Mapillai Samba is a native variety of rice that is from Tamil Nadu.
 It literally translates to the Bride Groom’s Rice.
-There are some theories around this name but that s for another day.

 Rich in nutrients- This is an indigenous variety of rice that is a powerhouse in terms of fiber.
 Apart from this, it is also rich in Magnesium, manganese and Vitamin B.

 1. Rice- We’ll use two types of rice- regular Sona Masuri rice and the indigenous Mapillai Samba.
-I have used both in this recipe because the adai made with just the Samba rice didn’t taste great.
-It was too dry for our taste.
+A mix of both is fantastic in terms of texture and taste.

 3. Garlic– Helps reduce flatulence that is common in all high protein recipes.